clottman/cassey-on-eleventy/posts/mid-april-2024-joys.md

 A not-queer (..
 I think?) musical group that I've been digging lately is the Swedish group [Movits](https://www.youtube.com/watch?v=LshiKYPERUo), who I'd never encountered til a friend mentioned them recently.
 They are so different than the other stuff I listen to most of the time!
 The way I described my first listens was: "This feels like it makes the wrinkly parts of my brain unfurl in a very pleasant way."

-An album I think you should check out if you like folk music: ["Songs Not Bombs Vol. 2"](https://songsnotbombs.bandcamp.com/album/songs-not-bombs-vol-2), by a collection of artists who each donated an orignial song to the album.
+An album I think you should check out if you like folk music: ["Songs Not Bombs Vol. 2"](https://songsnotbombs.bandcamp.com/album/songs-not-bombs-vol-2), by a collection of artists who each donated an original song to the album.
 100% of proceeds from all sales are being donated to the Palestinian Children's Relief Fund.

 ## Other Media